instructor-ai/instructor/docs/examples/search.md

 # Example: Segmenting Search Queries

 In this example, we will demonstrate how to leverage the `MultiTask` and `enum.Enum` features of OpenAI Function Call to segment search queries.
-We will define the necessary structures using Pydantic and demonstrate how segment query into multiple sub queries and execute them in parallel with `asyncio`.
+We will define the necessary structures using Pydantic and demonstrate how segment queries into multiple sub queries and execute them in parallel with `asyncio`.

 !!! tips "Motivation"